Deployment

 ### Step 3 — Upload Vault WASM

-The compiled vault contract WASM is uploaded to the network.
-This returns a WASM hash used by the Factory to deploy vault instances.
+The compiled vault WASM is uploaded (`stellar contract upload`), returning a WASM hash used by the Factory to deploy vault instances.

 ### Step 4 — Deploy Factory